 NFTs can be fully digital, or they can be linked to real-life objects like works of art, tickets, or even phygital pieces of designer clothing that you can wear both in the virtual world and in real life.
 During Venice Fashion Week in march Dolce & Gabbana launched the 9-piece collection Alta Moda Collezione Genesi NFTs.
 Buyers of each NFT received not only the digital NFT but the physical versions of the piece of clothing and access to exclusive Dolce & Gabbana events.
 HUMAN ONE, a kinetic video sculpture by Beeple, is one of the most expensive NFTs to date and went for an astounding $28.9 million at an auction.

 Buying NFTs is fairly simple.
 All you need is a crypto wallet—a storage space where you keep your tokens.
-Many people go for Metamask or Coinbase.
-You can find NFTs on dedicated NFT marketplaces, such as OpenSea, Magic Eden, and Binance NFT.
+Many people go for Metamask or Coinbase but you also find NFTs on dedicated NFT marketplaces, such as OpenSea, Magic Eden, and Binance NFT.
 Each offers slightly different tokens, so check out what works best for you.

-However, today, we’ll have a look at one specific type of NFTs—NFTs used in games—so, let’s have a look at what an NFT game actually is.
+However, today we’ll have a look at one specific type of NFTs—NFTs used in games.
+Let’s have a look at what an NFT game actually is.

-Long story short, when launching NFT games on the blockchain, game developers can make each virtual item, such as weapons, land, or any other collectibles, an NFT.
-Because of that, in-game objects can be used like any other NFT – players can trade them with each other on marketplaces or sell them and earn cryptocurrencies.
+Long story short, when launching NFT games on the blockchain game developers can make each virtual item such as weapons, land, or any other collectibles, an NFT.
+Because of that, in-game objects can be used like any other NFT – players can trade them with each other on marketplaces or sell them for cryptocurrencies.

-Now that we know what NFT games are, let’s discuss the many benefits they have for players.
+Now that we know what NFT games are, let’s discuss the many benefits they hold for players.

 In some cases, players who wish to sell or buy items will even face consequences: in Elden Ring, users selling or buying the in-game currency called Runes on eBay can get suspended or even banned from the game.

-In contrast, in NFT games, the items players collect or purchase belong to them, and it’s their decision what to do with them.
+In contrast, the items players collect or purchase in NFT games belong to them, and it’s their sole decision what to do with them.

 Now, let’s have a look at some of the top NFT game titles that have caught the eye of many players.